Evie Tonkin

-Evie Tonkin (born 5 August 1997) is a Scottish rugby player from Keswick who has played for the Scottish Women's team since 2019, and was named in the squad for the 2020 and 2021 Women's Six Nations Championship.
+Evie Tonkin (born 5 August 1997) is an English rugby player from Keswick who has played for the Scottish Women's team since 2019, and was named in the squad for the 2020 and 2021 Women's Six Nations Championship.

 Club career

 Tonkin has played for Darlington Mowden Park Sharks since 2018.
-Justin Loveridge, the head of programme and co-head coach at DMP Sharks says of her abilities, “Evie has great footwork while her running lines off 13 in attack really cause teams problems and she makes good yards."
+Justin Loveridge, the head of programme and co-head coach at DMP Sharks says of her abilities, "Evie has great footwork while her running lines off 13 in attack really cause teams problems and she makes good yards."

 Before joining DMP Sharks she played for Harrogate.

 Tonkin captained the Leeds Beckett University Women's Rugby team whilst studying for a degree in Sports and Exercise Science.
 In this time, she led the team to promotion into the British Universities and Colleges Sport (BUCS) Northern Premiership League.

 She has signed for Sale Sharks this season.

 International career

 Tonkin was first selected to play for Scotland Women 7s in their debut World Rugby Women's Sevens Series in Biarritz in 2019.
 That year, she was one of five DMP Sharks named for Scotland's autumn tests.
 This included playing in tests against Wales and Japan, alongside fellow debutants Evie Gallagher, Sarah Denholm and Alex Wallace.

 She was included by coach Philip Doyle in the squad for the disrupted 2020 Women's Six Nations Championship.
 During the championship, she started for Scotland in the match against England, replacing Megan Gaffney.
 For the match against Ireland she was a substitute for Chloe Rollie at full-back.
-Doyle explained his decision, "Evie Tonkin played well at full-back in Spain, but this is such a big game and Chloe’s experience will be invaluable."
+Doyle explained his decision, "Evie Tonkin played well at full-back in Spain, but this is such a big game and Chloe's experience will be invaluable."

 In the 2021 Women's Six Nations Championship, she was also part of the squad, although did not play in the matches.